Breaking Through (2015 film)

 Breaking Through (also known as Breaking Dance in Europe) is a 2015 American-English dance drama film written and directed by John Swetnam and starring Sophia Aguiar.

 Plot

-Casey is an dancer who creates a Youtube channel to publishes dancing videos and tutorials, becoming a big hit in a short time.
+Casey is an dancer who creates a Youtube channel to publish dancing videos and tutorials, becoming a big hit in a short time.
 The girl is introduced in the rich and famous world, but fame comes at a price and she will no longer be able to trust her own friends, like the jealous Roseli.